On this page

 About ads

-If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in September 2025.
+If you’re transferring money between the UK and New Zealand, here’s a quick look at what’s happening with the British pound (GBP) and the New Zealand dollar (NZD), and what it might mean for your money in October 2025.

 GBP to NZD: Where It Stands

-What’s Driving gbp to nzd?
+What’s Driving GBP to NZD?

 What Do the Charts Say?